ni/nimble/packages/nimble-components/src/select/specs/filterable-select-hld.md

 ### Future considerations

-It's possible that we may want to improve/alter the discoverability of the fact that more options are available to be loaded when using the `custom` filtering option.
+It's possible that we may want to improve/alter the discoverability of the fact that more options are available to be loaded when using the `dynamic` filtering option.
 This _could_ follow the design of what we see with the AzDO _Windows_-based user selector experiece where a display of the number of current results is shown at the bottom, and when a user begins typing in the filter input, a 'Show more results' button is shown at the bottom of the dropdown.

+#### Combobox alignment

+It's reasonable to think that a client may want to have the same UX and Nimble-provided APIs as the `Select` for dynamic options.

 #### Grouping/Metadata